Chapter 8 : Suspect

 “Smelt the food all the way from your flat I see,” he said.
 He didn’t seem to notice the oil drips and I didn’t bother mentioning it as the showdown when mum would see the mess would at least be funny.

-“I’ve raised you well, it seems,” he replied.
+“Stay away from the public toilets then, yeah?” he replied.
 He laughed his deep throaty laugh and turned back to the frying pan.
 I sat down at the big oak table and for a moment just took in the sound of my dad humming some muggle tune and the smell of freshly cut bread.

 Edward came and sat down across from me.
 I avoided his eyes because I knew how easily he could see right through me.
 I didn’t want to reveal the thoughts that were still tumbling around inside me.
 I found myself making another wish as I followed the age lines.
 A wish for clarity in a dark world where there was none to be had.

-I heard my dad talking and Edward answering but I couldn’t make myself interested in the conversation.
+I heard my dad talking and Edward answering, but I couldn’t make myself interested in the conversation.
 They were giving me space I knew.
 Trying to ease the tension because, to be honest, I had just been sitting for who knows how long outside the door like a lost dog.
-It was strange behaviour even for me.
+It was strange behaviour, even for me.

 And you want to know what?
 He was happy.